 Bensink has become a market leader in BMX start gates across Europe, and the firm's safety gate system has become standard in the BMX racetrack and the 4-cross world.

 Starting gate practice for riders begin well before the gate drops, and the race gets underway.

 Many BMX novice racers will crouch over the handlebars before the start as though the competition has already begun.

 Top riders will tell you that a flying start begins with the set-up.
 A straight back and alert stance are vital to a fast break.
 Elite BMX racers will also hold their wrists high with hands rolled forward to facilitate an explosive start.

-Fast starts happen when the rider's body weight is perfectly aligned with the downward thrust of the pedal.
+Fast starts occur when the rider's body weight is perfectly aligned with the downward thrust of the pedal.

 Getting the snap gives the fastest rider the advantage of being able to concentrate on the first jump or berm without having to worry about or negotiate other competitors.

-Pole position out of the start gate gives the rider a great advantage in a BMX race.
+Pole position out of the start gate gives the rider a significant advantage in a BMX race.
 It is then up to them to hold that position until the finish line.